OpsiMate/documentation/opsimate-docs/docs/providers-services/providers/server-provider.md

 sidebar_position: 2
 ---

-# 🖥️ Server Provider
+# Server Provider

-Monitor services running on individual servers or VMs with SSH access.
+Monitor services running on individual servers with SSH access.

-## 🎯 What is a Server Provider?
+## What is a Server Provider?

-A Server Provider represents a single server, VM, or physical machine that hosts multiple services.
+A Server Provider represents a single server that hosts multiple services.
 This is the most common provider type for traditional infrastructure.

-### Typical Use Cases
-- **Web servers** running Nginx, Apache, or application servers
-- **Database servers** with PostgreSQL, MySQL, or MongoDB
-- **Application servers** with Node.js, Python, or Java applications
-- **Utility servers** with Redis, RabbitMQ, or other supporting services

-## 🚀 Quick Setup
+## Quick Setup

 ### Prerequisites
 - SSH access to the target server